repology/repology-updater/README.md

 ./repology-update.py --fetch --fetch --parse --database --postupdate
 ```

+Expect it to take several hours the first time, subsequent updates
+will be faster.
+You can use the same commant to updated.
+Brief
+explanation of options used here:

   - `--fetch` tells the utility to fetch raw repository data
     (download files, scrape websites, clone git repos) into state
     directory.
-Note that it won't refetch (update) data unless
+Note that it needs to be specified twice to allow
-    it's specified twice.
+	updating.
   - `--parse` enables parsing downloaded data into internal format
     which is also saved into state directory.
   - `--database` pushes processed package data into the database.
-  - `--postupdate` runs additional database processing such as
+  - `--postupdate` runs optional cleanup tasks.
-    calculating summaries and updating feeds.
-It's separate from
-    `--database` because it can be ran in background, parallel
-    to the following fetch/update cycle.

 ## Documentation